GuilhermeGabriel/Calculator-ReactNative/README.md

 yarn install
 ```

-When installation is complete, run with version of your choice :
+When installation is complete, run with expo :

 ```bash
 expo start